Zapata Liveaboard - CUBA

 Zapata Fly Fishing Seasons:

-Fishing seasons: January, the beginning of the season, is very good, with plenty of bonefish (especially big ones) on the flats and mangrove areas.
+Fishing seasons: January is very good bonefishing, with plenty of bones, especially big ones on the flats and mangrove areas.
 Tarpon and other species can also be excellent.
-This is a great time to plan a trip here, as the weather is much warmer in Cuba than in Northern America.
+January is a great time to plan a trip here, as the weather is much warmer in Cuba than in Northern America.

-Peak fishing is from late March to mid-July when all species—tarpon, bones, permit and jacks—are present in the area.
-Migratory tarpon up to 80 to 100 pounds (averaging 15 to 30 pounds) are regularly spotted; plus, frequent shots at permit.
+Peak fishing is from late March to mid-July when all species—tarpon, bones, permit, and jacks—are present in the area.
+Migratory tarpon average 15 to 30-pounds and tarpon up to 80 to 100 pounds are regularly spotted; plus, frequent shots at permit.
 During peak season, numerous Grand Slams are achieved each season as well as a few Super Grand Slams - tarpon, bonefish, permit, and snook.
 In the late part of the season, from mid-July through the end of August, the weather gets hot, but the fishing is very productive, especially for tarpon and permit.
-Fishing for bonefish is also very good in the morning and evening.
+Bonefishing is very good in the morning and evening.

 Zapata Liveaboard and Meals: